Fr4-nky/asset_allocation_tool/README.md

 6. **Test the App**
    - Run the app and verify that your new tab appears and functions correctly.

+**Note:**
+- The data loading logic and all asset data URLs have been moved from `streamlit_app.py` to `data/loader.py`.
+If you need to add or edit asset URLs or data fetching logic, do so in `data/loader.py`.

 **Tip:**
 - Use the existing tabs (such as "US Sectors" or "All-Weather Portfolio") as templates for structure and logic.